But wait… does thinking about Valentine’s Day give you anxiety because of pain with sex?

 Painful sex can then contribute to frustration, relationship strains, depression, anxiety, low self esteem, and other mental and emotional issues.
 Not very romantic, huh?

 The good news is pelvic floor physical therapy can help!
-We can help identify the source of the pain, treat tight muscles and fascia, manage pain, as well as down-regulate the body’s guarding response to break that pain cycle.
+We can help identify the source, treat tight muscles and fascia, manage pain, and down-regulate the body’s guarding response to break that pain cycle.
 More importantly, we teach you how to break the cycle between your body thinking your partner is dangerous or threatening and help you resume that connection and intimacy.

 Here is one patient’s story of how PT helped her enjoy pain-free intercourse: